-- Research & Reports
+- Vision & Initiatives

-- Projects where responsibilities are clearly outlined
+- Projects where the intern’s responsibilities are clearly outlined

 - Project outcomes that are achievable within the 10-week program

 - Commitment to a midpoint and final evaluation